rebremer/blog-snapshotbackup-azuredatalake/Readme.md

 - Script shall be executed by a Producer once writing is done to its container in the storage account.
 Typically, this script shall be added as last step in an ADFv2 pipeline that ingest data to the container of the Producer.

 ### HttpSnapshotIncBackupStorageReconciliation
-- Script checks for blobs without snapshots in a storage account.
-In case it detects a blob without snapshot, it creates the snapshot
+- Script checks for blobs that have no snapshots or outdated snapshots in a storage account.
+In case it detects a blob without snapshot or an outdated snapshot, it creates the snapshot
 - Script also checks for blobs that are not yet in the backup storage account.
 In case it detects that the last version of the blob is not yet in the backup storage account, it adds a backup request message to the storage queue.
 Backup request message only contains metadata of the modified blob.
 - Script shall be run periodically to reconcile missing snapshots and/or missing backups (e.g. when producer script was not run or failed to run).